Phlogistique/Muniq/README.md

 * Small-to-big: Always use the smallest patterns
 * Efficiency-first: Always use the patterns that result in the list being the most shortened.
-* Brute-force: Find the shortest description, no matter the cost (todo)
+* Brute-force: Find the shortest description, no matter the cost

 The current implementations are rather inefficient.
+The big-to-small and small-to-big strategies are implemented in terms of the Efficiency-first strategy, when they prolly could be much faster.
+The brute-force strategy is horribly slower than it prolly needs to be.